theHilikus/docker-wildfly/README.md

-# docker-wildfly
+# About this image
-Docker Wildfly image running on CentOS 7 and Oracle JRE 8
+Docker Wildfly 8.2.1.Final image running on CentOS 7 and Oracle JRE 8